Pet Mice and Chocolate: A Lethal Combination

 - 85% cacao, 15% sugar – dark chocolate

 The test result is pretty interesting.
-Although, white chocolate is more attractive to mice, they like the milk chocolate better.
+Although white chocolate is more attractive to mice, they like milk chocolate better.

 It is amazing, how mice can determine, even the slightest difference of sugar content in food.
-The milk chocolate had only 4% more sugar compared to white chocolate.
-The mice consumed double amount of milk chocolate compared to white chocolate
+Milk chocolate had only 4% more sugar compared to white chocolate.
+The mice consumed double the amount of milk chocolate compared to white chocolate

 Mice ignored the plain and dark chocolate completely.